 - Flood insurance won’t cover water damage resulting from the planned release of a dam, dike or levee, unless this action was taken as a flood control measure.

-- Any water that originated in the home are not covered.
+- Any water that originating from inside the home is not covered under Overland Water.
 This could be leaks from a burst pipe for example.

 - Overland Water Protection is designed to offer insurance for weather-related events only.